robertn01/git-novice/_episodes/09-collab.md

 ---
-title: Collaborating
+title: Sharing one repository
 teaching: 25
 exercises: 30
 questions:
-- "How can I use version control to collaborate with other people?"
+- "How can I use version control to collaborate with other people in the same repository?"
 objectives:
 - "Clone a remote repository."
 - "Collaborate pushing to a common repository."